 Microorganism-derived enzymes exhibit the potential to produce hydrogen (H2) for biobased H2 technologies.
 However, efficiency in hydrogen production faces challenges, including the inhibitory effects of naturally occurring formaldehyde on the highly efficient [FeFe] hydrogenase.
 Researchers from Ruhr University Bochum's Photobiotechnology workgroup in Germany have successfully unraveled and mitigated this limiting mechanism, presenting their findings in the Journal of the American Chemical Society on November 20, 2023.

-“This was an intriguing discovery, as formaldehyde could impede both the natural H2 of and isolated hydrogenases in biotechnological applications,” explains Dr. Jifu Duan, the study's first author.
+“This was an intriguing discovery, as formaldehyde could impede both the natural H2 metabolism of microorganisms and isolated hydrogenases in biotechnological applications,” explains Dr. Jifu Duan, the study's first author.

 Furthermore, formaldehyde interacts with another crucial protein segment essential for proton transport to the active center via a sulfur-containing chemical group.
 By replacing this segment with an alternative, formaldehyde's inhibitory effect was significantly diminished.